Yoga a hope in these turbulent days of Corona

 5 Poses That Can Help us At the End of A Bad Day

-We should know that to prevent this from happening, some changes had to be made to our routine, so we have to change the schedule and to do yoga everyday if we are not doing it.
+We should know that to prevent this from happening, some changes had to be made to our routine, so we have to change the schedule and do yoga every day if we are not doing it.
 We should decide to do yoga at any cost and to give some time to it.

 Child Pose: This is one of the best poses to find happiness.
 When you take a deep breath and melt on the floor in a baby pose, you take care of yourself and allow your body to listen to your intuition.